JabRef/user-documentation/en/Installation.md

 ### Windows and Oracle Java

+The "modern" way:

+1. Install chocolatey by following the steps described at https://chocolatey.org/install
+2. Execute `choco install jre8`

+At any time, you can update to the latest Java runtime environment by executing `choco upgrade all`.

+The "old" way:

 1. Download exe file from the [Java SE Development Kit 8 Downloads] site
 2. Run installation wizzard